EPrivacy Directive: Cookies

 The Directive provision applicable to cookies is Article 5(3).
 Recital 25 of the Preamble recognises the importance and usefulness of cookies for the functioning of modern Internet and directly relates Article 5(3) to them but Recital 24 also warns of the danger that such instruments may present to privacy.
 The change in the law does not affect all types of cookies; those that are deemed to be "strictly necessary for the delivery of a service requested by the user", such as for example, cookies that track the contents of a user's shopping cart on an online shopping service, are exempted.

 The article is technology neutral, not naming any specific technological means which may be used to store data, but applies to any information that a website causes to be stored in a user's browser.
 This reflects the EU legislator's desire to leave the regime of the directive open to future technological developments.

 The addressees of the obligation are Member States, who must ensure that the use of electronic communications networks to store information in a visitor's browser is only allowed if the user is provided with "clear and comprehensive information", in accordance with the Data Protection Directive, about the purposes of the storage of, or access to, that information; and has given their consent.

 The regime so set-up can be described as opt-in, effectively meaning that the consumer must give their consent before cookies or any other form of data is stored in their browser.
 The UK Regulations allow for consent to be signified by future browser settings, which have yet to be introduced but which must be capable of presenting enough information so that a user can give their informed consent and indicating to a target website that consent has been obtained.
 Initial consent can be carried over into repeated content requests to a website.
 The Directive does not give any guidelines as to what may constitute an opt-out, but requires that cookies, other than those "strictly necessary for the delivery of a service requested by the user" are not to be placed without user consent.

+Criticism of the EU cookie consent law

+EU cookie consent banners are pop-ups or notifications on websites asking whether users will accept browser cookies.
+The ePrivacy Directive requires websites to get explicit consent from users before storing cookies on their devices.
+Despite their intended privacy benefits, cookie consent banners are widely regarded as a nuisance.
+Users are constantly bombarded with these banners on almost every website they visit, disrupting their browsing experience.
+Europeans collectively lose approximately 575 million hours each year clicking through cookie consent banners mandated by EU law.